Beyond Land Acknowledgements

 Features / May 30, 2019

 Across Turtle Island, particularly in environments like post-secondary campuses, making territorial land acknowledgements has become increasingly common.
 Still, they have already been widely criticized as hollow and ineffective as a standalone measure.
-The purpose of these often pre-written statements has been questioned by those who feel that they lack thoroughness and sincerity, leaving some Indigenous people from Metro Vancouver and beyond calling for more effort from settlers in furthering decolonization efforts.
+The purpose of these often pre-written statements has been questioned by those who feel that they lack thoroughness and sincerity, leaving many Indigenous people calling for more effort from settlers in furthering decolonization efforts.

 Decolonization aims to integrate Indigenous law, traditions, and culture into everyday life and infrastructure.
 Rather than viewing the world through a eurocentric or settler-informed lens, decolonization uses an Indigenous way of seeing to interpret both the present and the past, including reconsidering how historical accounts have been influenced, destroyed, and recorded.

 The Runner asked Indigenous folks living in the Lower Mainland how settlers can do more to decolonize the spaces they occupy, whether as event organizers or attendees.
 Here is what they had to say.

 The interviewees quoted below in no way represent the entirety of their nation, nor do they represent any organization they are affiliated with in their personal or professional lives.
 These interviews were edited for length and clarity.

 Samantha Jack, Nuu chah nulth nation and Stó:lō nation